German minister denies prior knowledge of emissions cheating

 “We are trying to clear up this case.
 Volkswagen has to win back confidence,” he said, adding that the first he knew about the case was when he read it in a newspaper.

-He said experts were now examing how to deal with the millions of cars with such devices.
+He said experts were now examining how to deal with the millions of cars with such devices.